Sort & Filter Form

 E. Action Toolbar with Result Button

-- Sort & Filter Form: The sort & filter form is opened as fullscreen modal and contains sort and filter options.
+- Sort and Filter Form: The sort and filter form is opened as a fullscreen modal and contains sort and filter options.
 Sort does not affect the number count.

 - Filtered Results: As soon as a filter is applied, the filter button in the navigation bar should display the number of applied filters.
 This helps users to understand how many filters have been applied.

-The filter button in navigation bar (left) triggers the sort & filter form (middle).
+The filter button in navigation bar (left) triggers the sort and filter form (middle).
 The results button applies the filters and results are shown (right)